vamsiDT/VPP_flow_table/README.md

 4. Modify the function
     1. Please check the function in this repository for changes that are to be made.
     2. look for the comments "start of extra code; end of extra code" to find what are the change to be made.

-#Description

-    1.Currently the table size is 1024*4;
-    2.This update contains fair-drop scheduling Algorithm.

 #TODO